An Ultimate Guide оn Email Template Sizes

 Width

 The width of an email refers to the horizontal size of the message, which is typically measured in pixels.
 It has long been believed by marketers that a width of 600 pixels is the optimal size for emails.
-This belief is connected with the fact that when devices were slower and display resolutions were lower, emails wider than 600 pixels could be displayed improperly in email clients.
+This was because devices were slower and display resolutions were lower back in the day, so emails wider than 600 pixels could be displayed incorrectly in email clients.

-wet n wild newsletter with email width size 610 px
+wet n wild newsletter with email width size of 610 px

 Source: MailCharts

-To determine the best width for your email, consider the campaign’s content and the devices your recipients probably use.
-Try test sendings to different email clients to see if the contents of your messages are properly displayed.
+To determine the best width for your email, consider the campaign’s content and the devices your recipients are most likely to use for viewing it.
+You can also try test sendings to different email clients to see if the contents of your messages are properly displayed.

 Height

 Email height is less restrictive than width options.
 In fact, it is close to unlimited.
-The only thing that limits the height of an email template is the file size requirements (we’ll discuss them below): if an email has a lot of contents and is long, its size will be bigger.
-The ideal template height is 1500 px.
-If necessary, the email can be even higher — up to 3000 px or more — to display all the required content.
-You just need to remember that the longer your email is, the less likely it is to be read to the end.
-Place important content at the top of the email.
-300-500 top pixels is the space where you need to put the most significant information for your customer.
+The only thing that limits the height of an email template is the file size requirements (we’ll discuss them below): if an email has a lot of content and is very long, its size will be bigger.

 If you have a lot of content to include in the email, consider using formatting techniques, such as headings, bullet points, and shorter paragraphs, to make the content easier to scan and read.
 You can also use images or other visual elements to break up the text and make the email more visually appealing.

 Here’s an email newsletter from Cuyana.
-Although its height is almost 4000 pixels, it is easy to read thanks to a clear block structure.
+Although its height is almost 4000 pixels, it is easy to read thanks to the clear block structure.

 Cuyana newsletter with a height of 3955 px